 Operating agreements also say what will happen if the business needs more money.

-The operating agreement lets you clarify these issues before there’s any conflict.
+The LLC operating agreement lets you clarify these issues before there’s any conflict.

 Unlike the articles of organization, you don't file your operating agreement.
 It's your contract.
 Make sure that it serves the needs of your company.
 Without it, later financial problems or conflicts will hurt you more.